+Concentrations in:

-Concentrations in: Tourism Marketing Recreation and Sports Management
+Tourism Destination Management Special Event and Conference Management

-The College of Hospitality and Tourism Management provides students with course work in all aspects of the industry: hotel, foodservice, recreation, and tourism - all held together by customer service.
+The College of Hospitality and Tourism Management provides students with course work in all aspects of the industry: hotel, foodservice, sport, recreation, and tourism - all held together by customer service.
 Students are provided the broadest possible educational experience within a current technological environment.